canonical/lxd/doc/explanation/storage.md

 `custom`
 : You can add one or more custom storage volumes to hold data that you want to store separately from your instances.
-  Custom storage volumes can be shared between instances, and they are retained until you delete them.
+  Custom storage volumes of content type `filesystem` or `iso` can be shared between instances, and they are retained until you delete them.

   You can also use custom storage volumes to hold your backups or images.